 What is discipline in simple words?

 The conscious mind is like the spoilt child.
-They may act obstinately or exhibit misdemeanor in the presence of their own parents.
+It may act obstinately or exhibit misdemeanor in the presence of it’s own parents.
 But the same kid, when he goes for a sleepover at his friend’s place, for instance, will behave sweetly and nicely.
 He knows that no one is going to tolerate his whimsical behavior there.
-The same goes for your own mind— if you stop putting up with its misconduct, it starts behaving.
+The same goes for your own mind — if you stop putting up with its misconduct, it starts behaving.
 Disciplining your own mind is your personal problem, and you alone can do it.

 You get up in the morning, get ready, go to work and spend your entire day there, regardless of your prejudice or preference, irrespective of your level of motivation; you just do it because you know you need to do it.
 Your mind may not like it, but it does not complain beyond a certain degree.
 It knows you are giving it no choice.
 The same goes for everything else.
 When you want to get something done, you just have to get on with it.
 With discipline, as you start to see results, you feel more motivated, enthusiastic, and positive.